 Dr. Kamaluddin, a Ph.D. in English language and literature, is now a professor in Forman Christian (FC) College, enlightening students through his vision and knowledge.
 He completed his education when there were lesser resources available for the Visually Impaired people, and one had to rely mostly on audio recordings or the available Braille material.

 Moreover, many distinguished students have played well in their respective subjects of education.
-They faced enormous difficulties and marked their names in the society.
+They faced enormous difficulties and marked their names in society.

 Challenges in the education sector